Screen with Two Columns in Salesforce Flow (Detailed Guide)

 7. To fetch the picklist values, we need to create a New Resource.
 Select Picklist Choice Set as the resource type and enter the API Name it will use to assign the screen picklist field.

 • Select the Object on which that picklist field is present and select Data Type as Picklist.
-Then, you need to select the picklist field label from the object.
+Then, select the picklist field label from the object.
 Here, I have selected the Account object, and the Type field is the picklist field on the object.

 Create Screen with Two Columns in Salesforce Flow